-Apart from being popular for its luxury hotels and resorts (i.e., Shangri-La, Plantation Bay), island getaways (i.e., Pandanon, Olango), and water sport activities (free diving, scuba diving, wakeboarding), Mactan Island of Cebu also makes a good layover excursion for travelers who have less to one day opportunity.
+Apart from being popular for its luxury hotels and resorts, island getaways and water sport activities – Mactan Island also makes for a good layover excursion for travelers who have less-to-one day opportunity.

-- Description: The premier yacht club of Cebu is home to a few restaurants like Bucket Shrimps, Giardino de Mare, Vue Dine and Drink and the Clove on the Quay.
-It also offers a cruise experience, and is one of the places perfect for sunset viewing making it a good hideout for a romance aficionado.
+- Description: The premier yacht club of Cebu is home to a few restaurants like Bucket Shrimps, Giardino de Mare, Vue Dine and Drink and Clove on the Quay.
+It also offers a cruise experience, and is one of the places perfect for sunset viewing making it a good hideout for romance aficionados.

 - Entrance Fee: none